chrjoh/cert-bar/README.md

 A rust version of CertificateBar the goal is to create a simple tool to generate certificate and chains to perform test in development/stage environments.
 The setup should allow you to be able to change key types, key usages, alternative names, use alreadey created certificates and private keys for signing.
-The project is work in progress, the option to take the config file as cmd argument will be added right now it is hardcoded in main
+The project is work in progress.

 ## Dependencies